MCON264-Fall-2025/towers-RikkiM1/towers/Answers.md

 _Every move must pass through the middle peg.
 How does this alter the recursion?_

 > ✎ Your answer here
+because now there is an added task that must be done every time the recusrion  is called
 ### 2. Observed Move Counts

 | n | Expected ≈ 3ⁿ − 1 | Program Output | Matches?
 (Y/N) |